maizzle/maizzle.com/content/docs/templates.md

 It can be used in Events like `beforeRender` if you need the file name or extension of the Template file currently being processed.

+<alert>Current template file information is not available when using the [API](/docs/api).</alert>

 ## Archiving

 Maizzle will only compile templates found in path(s) that you have defined in `build.templates.source`, which have the same extension as the one defined in `build.templates.filetypes` (`html` by default).

-If your project has _a lot_ of emails, your builds may start to slow down since all templates are rebuilt every time you initially run the `build <env>` command or when developing locally and making changes to a Layout or Component.
+If your project has _a lot_ of emails, your builds may start to slow down since all Templates are rebuilt on cold start (every time you run the `maizzle build <env>` command) or when developing locally and making changes to a Layout, a Component, or a config file (this needs to trigger a full rebuild to reflect changes across all Templates).

 You can archive Templates in a few ways: